 - pinch of cinnamon

-- Soak the cashews overnight or soak for 30 minutes in boiling hot water.
+- Soak the cashews overnight for 8 to 12 hours, or soak for at least 30 minutes in boiling water.

-- Drain and rinse the cashews and add them to the blender with water and a pinch of salt.
+- Drain and rinse the cashews.
+Then add them to the blender with water and a pinch of salt.

 - If you choose to add dates in the cashew milk instead of pure maple syrup, make sure to either soak the dates overnight or for about 30 minutes in hot water to soften them.
-This will help them blend much easier.
+This will help them blend more easily.

-*Note: Nutrition label is only an estimate.
+Note: The nutrition label is only an estimate.
 Amounts may vary.